HP ProBook: M-Series (discontinued in 2011)

 HP launched the 5310m in September 2009 as a line of compact mid-range 12" and 13" ProBooks without CD-drive bay.
-The 5310m was enclosed by an aluminum and magnesium case, weighed under four pounds, and was less than an inch thick.
+The 5310m was enclosed by an aluminium and magnesium case, weighed under four pounds, and was less than an inch thick.

-The M-series was updated in September 2010 with a 5320m, closely followed with the release of the 5330m in May 2011 which featured a dual-tone aluminum chassis and Beats Audio.
+The M-series was updated in September 2010 with a 5320m, closely followed with the release of the 5330m in May 2011 which featured a dual-tone aluminium chassis and Beats Audio.